BAlmeidaS/zettelkasten/Zettelkasten/L1 Regularisation.md

 ---
 *L1 regularization* is also known as *lasso*, that stands for Least Absolute and Selection Operator.

-Basically, it add a penalty on the [[loss function]] equal to the *absolute value of the magnitude of the coefficients*.
+Basically, it add a penalty on the [[Cost function]] equal to the *absolute value of the magnitude of the coefficients*.

 $$\displaystyle \Huge \begin{eqnarray}
 Loss &=& Pure\_Loss + \lambda\sum|\beta_j|